 Historically, field evaluations of unlisted or unapproved electrical equipment were performed by individuals or organizations known as “third-party inspectors” or “field evaluation labs.”

-In 2013, NFPA published NFPA 790, Standard for Competency of Third-Party Field Evaluation Bodies, which essentially defined third-party inspectors or field evaluation labs as Field Evaluation Bodies (FEBs).
+In 2013, NFPA published NFPA 790, Standard for Competency of Third-Party Field Evaluation Bodies, which defined third-party inspectors or field evaluation labs as Field Evaluation Bodies (FEBs).

 This standard was the first—and remains the only—nationally recognized document that establishes a set of minimum requirements for entities performing field evaluations.
 This standard and its sister standard, NFPA 791 Recommended Practice and Procedures for Unlabeled Equipment Evaluation, are the only guidelines available that address who is qualified to perform field evaluations and how they should be performed